axondeepseg/axondeepseg/docs/source/documentation.rst

 To use this feature, you need to have done the following:

-1. Segment all the images of interest using AxonDeepSeg using the **axondeepseg** command.
+1. Segment all the images of interest with AxonDeepSeg using the **axondeepseg** command.
 2. Compute the morphometrics of all the images using the **axondeepseg_morphometrics** command.
 Make sure that the morphometrics files are named with the same prefix as the image name (e.g. **image_axon_morphometrics.xlsx** for **image.png**).
 3. Have the following folder structure::